-The new FAA bill mandates that airlines tell passengers their rights when faced with computer system failures
+The newest FAA bill mandates that airlines tell passengers their rights when faced with computer system failures.

 As airline computer system failures multiply, Congress in the FAA bill tells airlines they must prominently post what services they provide impacted passengers.
-This was one of Travelers United’s most important issues as the FAA bill was being debated.
+This was one of Travelers United’s most important issues during the FAA bill debates.

-All airlines are having problems with their Information Technology (IT) systems.
-In recent months, American, Delta, Southwest, United, and British Airways have all faced airline IT failures.
-The biggest disasters struck Delta Air Lines as they were forced to ground all flights twice this year.
-The “wake-up call” has not seemed to work.
+All airlines have problems with their Information Technology (IT) systems.
+Southwest planes stacked up in Denver for the past three days.
+In recent years, American, Delta, Southwest, United, and British Airways all faced airline IT failures.
+The biggest disasters struck Delta Air Lines.
+They grounded all flights twice.
+The “wake-up call” is not working.

-As airline operations and pricing are getting more and more complex, airline IT failures are happening with increasing frequency and to a greater technical extent.
-The airline systems are complex and cobbled together from bits and pieces of different airlines as mergers over recent years have reduced airline competition.
-Recent problems have had global ramifications.
+As airline operations and pricing get more and more complex, airline IT failures happen with increasing frequency and to a greater technical extent.
+The complex airline systems cobbled together from bits and pieces of different airlines as mergers over recent years have reduced airline competition, fail.
+Recent problems have global ramifications.

-Travelers realize that IT issues will be a problem.
+Travelers realize IT issues can stop a trip in its tracks.
 However, Travelers United holds that these IT problems are the fault of the airlines and passengers should be properly compensated for them.
-So far, when it comes to customer service, the legacy carriers are treating these IT issues as acts of God or force majure problems.
+So far, when it comes to customer service, the legacy carriers treat these IT issues as acts of God or force majure problems.
 They are not.
-These are failures to deliver scheduled service that are fully within the control of the airlines.
-Passengers should be compensated, not punished, for the airlines’ failures.
+These demonstrate failures to deliver scheduled services that are fully within the control of the airlines.
+Airlines must compensate passengers, not punish them, for the airlines’ failures.

-Finally, in FAA Bill Final HR 302, Congress is telling DOT to take IT failures into account and is requiring in the event of a widespread airline computer system failures, to prominently post online what services they will provide impacted passengers.
+Finally, in FAA Bill Final HR 302 passed in 2018, Congress tells DOT to take IT failures into account and requires in the event of widespread airline computer system failures, airlines prominently post online what services they will provide impacted passengers.

 ‘‘§ 42304.
 Widespread disruptions